malishav/OSCOAP/draft-selander-ace-object-security.md

   * The size of Seq is variable, and increases with the number of messages exchanged.

-  * As the IV is generated from the padded Sequence Number and a previously agreed upon static IV it is not required to send the whole IV in the message.
+  * As the IV is generated from the padded Sequence Number and a previously agreed upon context IV it is not required to send the whole IV in the message.

 * The Cipher Text, excluding the Tag, is the encryption of the payload and the encrypted options {{coap-headers-and-options}}, which are present in the unprotected CoAP message.